Lao language: Theravada Buddhism

 Lan Xang was religiously diverse, with most of the people practicing Tai folk religion albeit somewhat influenced by local Austroasiatic animism, as well as the Brahmanism and Mahayana Buddhism introduced via the Khmer and Theravada Buddhism which had been adopted and spread by the Mon people.
-Although Lao belief is that the era of Lan Xang began the period of Theravada Buddhism for the Lao people, it was not until the mid-sixteenth century that the religion had become the dominant religion.
+Although Lao belief is that the era of Lan Xang began the period of Theravada Buddhism for the Lao people, it was not until the mid-16th century that the religion had become the dominant religion.

 With Theravada Buddhism came its liturgical language, Pali, an Indic language derived from the Prakrit.
 Many Pali terms existed alongside earlier Sanskrit borrowings or were Sanskritized, leading to doublets such as Sanskrit maitri (ໄມຕີ/ໄມຕຣີ //máj.tìː//) and Pali metta (ເມດຕາ/ເມຕຕາ //mȇːt.tàː//), both of which signify 'loving kindness' although the Sanskrit term is more generally used for 'friendship'.
 The spread of Theravada Buddhism spread literacy, as monks served as teachers, teaching reading and writing as well other basic skills to village boys, and the Tai Noi script was used for personal letters, record-keeping, and signage, as well as to record short stories and the klon (ກອນ //kɔ̀ːn//) poetry that were often incorporated into traditional folksongs.